MarcoWorms/learn.js/README.md

 // (110, { ... price: 50 }) =>  110 + 50

 // Note that the accumulator is always the result of the previous function
-// invokation, and the initial accumulator is passed to the initial reduce
+// invocation, and the initial accumulator is passed to the initial reduce
-// function as a seccond argument.
+// function as a second argument.

 // In this case we reduced an array to a number but you could use any type and
 // any kind of operation you want.
-Lets use reduce in a more complex scenario
+Let's use reduce in a more complex scenario
 // where we want to apply a series of functions to a value:

 let someFunctions = [